 What should you know about the weight of your camper before you tow it?

 You have most likely come across at least some of these terms during your search for your camper already, but we will review them for safety’s sake as they are very relevant to your camper experience.

 This refers to how much towing capacity your tow vehicle has.
 Refer to your current vehicle manufacturer specs for the vehicle weight rating.

 Other commonly used terms for UVW unloaded vehicle weight: Trailer weight, Dry weight

-Essentially this is the pop-up camper weight baseline before you start to load it with the extra weight of all your camping gear and supplies.
+Essentially this is the baseline weight of your camper before you start to load it with the extra weight of all your camping gear and supplies.

 CCC (Cargo Carrying Capacity) or Cargo Load/Cargo Carry Weight/Cargo Weight

 This is how much weight you can load on your travel trailer before you head off.
-This is why it is crucial that you keep track of everything you load into your camper and how much all that gear weighs to ensure that you do not exceed your pop-up’s maximum cargo weight.
+This is why it is crucial that you keep track of everything you load into your camper and how much all that gear weighs to ensure that you do not exceed your pop ups maximum weight carrying capacity.

 A helpful tip is to start with your travel essentials such as freshwater, food, luggage, and bedding.
-Now you can calculate how much additional weight you can load into your camper safely.
+Now you can calculate how much more weight you can load into your camper safely.

-A safe recommended packing load is not more than 10% of the maximum pop-up camper weight of your camper, but this varies greatly especially with mini-sized pop-ups.
+A safe recommended packing weight is not more than 10% of the total weight of your camper, but this varies greatly especially with small pop up campers.